heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 Databases such as PostgreSQL have issues like this as well, though they handle them quite differently, masters may need to ensure that write have occurred on every slave before the database becomes available for reading.
 A database system like this has pushed consistency concerns to the IO-level, completely out of the users control.
 They are enforced on system reads and system writes.
 This approach gives programmers no flexibility: as demonstrated with our shopping cart example, there's no need for these type of restrictions; we can tolerate inconsistency in order to maintain availability.

-Why not push the consistency guarantees in between the IO-level and the application-level?
-Is there any reason why you as the programmer couldn't program using tools that facilitate these types of monotonic programs?
+Why not push the consistency guarantees in between the IO-level and the application-level? {% cite ConsistencyWithoutBorders --file langs-consistency %} { Is there any reason why you as the programmer couldn't program using tools that facilitate these types of monotonic programs?
 If you're familiar with formal systems -- why not construct a formal system (programming language / library) in which every theorem (program) is formally guarunteed to be monotonic?
 If it's *impossible* to express a non-monotonic program, the programmer needn't worry about maintaining a direct mapping between their code and their mental model.

 Wouldn't it be great if tools like this existed?